Ezaz-Ahmad/Banking-Suite/README.md

 Admin Panel: A dedicated administrative interface for managing the overall banking operations, including user account approval and transaction oversight.
 User Authentication: Robust login system to ensure secure access to user accounts.
 Responsive UI: JavaFX and FXML-based graphical user interface that is both responsive and intuitive.
-Technologies Used
-Java: Core programming language for system logic.
-JavaFX: For creating a rich and interactive user interface.
-FXML: To define the layout of the user interface.
-SQLite/MySQL: For database management and persistent storage of user data and transactions.
-JDBC: Java Database Connectivity for robust database interactions.